 What is YUMI Multiboot?

-YUMI is a media creation tool has been considered by many to be the best bootable USB Creator.
+YUMI is a media creation tool has been considered by many to be the best bootable USB creator software.
 It replaces our old Multiboot ISOS tool and is also the successor to the Universal USB Installer (UUI).
 Tools that were among the first ever made for the purpose of creating a bootable flash drive.

 In general and for the most part, bootable ISO files are stored within the YUMI folder.
 This makes for a nicely organized portable Multiboot drive that can still be used for traditional storage purposes.
 Though originally intended to be used to boot from USB “LIVE Linux” Operating Systems and tools, using it to install Linux from a flash drive to a hard drive should also work fine with most distributions.
 If you do happen to find a distro where the installer does not work, please let me know.
 You can also use the software to create USB bootable Windows setup installers, enabling you to easily install Windows 10 from USB.